 This agreement represents the parties' full and complete agreement for all provisions of the Broadband Pay Plan under the term of this contract.

 Section 1.
 Across the Board Pay Adjustments.
-Employees will receive a 1% salary increase each year of the biennium.
-Wage increases will become effective the first full pay period that included February 15th of each year of the biennium.
+Employees will receive a \$.50 salary increase each year of the biennium.
+Wage increases will become effective the first full pay period that included January 1, 2020 and January 1, 2021.